GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - typingMention: The potential user mention the current user is typing.
+  - `typingMention`: The potential user mention the current user is typing.
-  - mentionRange: The position where the current user is typing a mention to it can be replaced with the suggestion.
+  - `mentionRange`: The position where the current user is typing a mention to it can be replaced with the suggestion.

 ### `mentionText(for:)`